natashadoan/macroPAD/README.md

 ![PCB Layout](images/pcb_layout.png)

-_The custom PCB was designed in KiCad.
-Buttons are routed directly to GPIOs, and the SK6812MINI LEDs are positioned symmetrically for visual balance._
+_My PCB was designed in KiCad (first time!).
+Buttons are routed directly to the GPIOs, and my SK6812MINI LEDs flank either side of the of controller._

 ---